Magzzie/Cryptocurrencies_Performance_Analysis/README.md

         |![One Class with an Outlier Cryptocurrency: BitTorrent](./Images/second_run/3D_scatter_plot2_outlier.png)|
         |-|

-    - Since we used a random state of zero for the unsupervised classification algorithm in this analysis, we expect different results every time the model is run.
-We tested the model more than once and collected a folder of first-run and second-run results in the following link: [K-means Classification Outputs.]()
+    - Since we used a random state of zero for the unsupervised classification algorithm in this analysis, we would expect different results every time the model is run.
+We tested the model more than once and collected a folder of first-run and second-run results in the following link: [K-means Classification Outputs.](https://github.com/Magzzie/Cryptocurrencies/tree/workingBranch/Images)

 - The Tradable Table displays all 532 records of currently trading cryptocurrencies according to the CryptoCompare dataset.
     - The table allows for easy inspection of each currency record and the applied clustering per our K-means model.